 Evening Primrose Oil

-Primrose oil has the same active ingredient at borage oil (gamma linolenic acid or GLA); neither has been shown to unequivocally help reduce the symptoms of eczema.
-A study of 58 children with atopic dermatitis found that, whether the children received capsules containing evening primrose oil or a placebo, all children showed significant improvement after the 16-week study.
+Primrose oil has the same active ingredient as borage oil (gamma linolenic acid or GLA).
+Neither has been shown to unequivocally help reduce the symptoms of eczema.
+A study of 58 children with eczema, published in Archives of Disease in Childhood, found that whether they received evening primrose oil or a placebo, all children showed significant improvement after the 16-week study.

 No leading medical society recommends primrose oil for the treatment of eczema.
 However, some alternative health websites mention it as a treatment option.

 Stress and anxiety can trigger eczema flare-ups.
 Techniques that lower stress may reduce the symptoms of eczema.
 Ask your doctor about techniques like meditation, yoga, progressive muscle relaxation, or guided imagery.
 Other treatments may include acupuncture or aromatherapy.

 Acupuncture involves inserting thin needles into specific points on your body.
 It is an ancient Chinese practice that is now popular around the world.
 This treatment may help calm inflammation and reduce the symptoms of eczema.
 In addition, acupuncture may reduce stress levels and prevent flare-ups.

 A trained practitioner can provide acupuncture treatments.
 They believe that illness (like eczema) occurs when there is a blockage in your energies, or chi.
 By placing small needles at points throughout the body, they free up this energy and quell illness.

 A recent study found that the use of acupuncture as a sole source of treatment may reduce itch intensity in eczema patients.